awong234/awsite/content/posts/2024-03-25-on-ownership.md

 what impact I could possibly intend for the boulder.

-In the spatial dimension, the extent of my influence is _hard-capped_ by the width of the observable universe.
-Clearly I cannot personally travel faster than light.
-But even then, I could not send a signal to influence something at the edge of the universe because vast space is separated by vast time.
+In the spatial dimension, the extent of my influence is _hard-capped_ by the width of the observable universe, the speed of light.
+I cannot travel faster than light.
+Neither can I send a signal to influence something at the edge of the universe because vast space is separated by vast time.

-Clearly, I cannot "own" anything approaching these reaches for the simple fact that I cannot influence them, regardless of my power to defend a thing.
+Clearly, I cannot "own" anything approaching these reaches for the simple fact that I have no influence; and therefore can offer no defense.

 ## Ownership of a company

-Coming back down to earth, we sell "ownership" of companies in the form of shares.
-But my influence on the company
+As an owner of a company your involvement entitles you to determine what is to be done with profit produced by the company.
+Ownership has no natural expiration, and as such entitles the owner to these benefits in perpetuity.
+Furthermore, ownership does not necessitate direction; owners need not exert any influence over the company if they choose not to.

+But this is inconsistent with reality.
+Any investment in a company is limited by time, space, and the complexity of the machine of the company -- no investment can produce returns in perpetuity.
+The impact of any investment is limited by the entropy of the system, and thermodynamics.
+Given perfect information, dollars invested can be tracked to quantify their residence time in the machine and the return which the dollar produced.

+What are owners, but the primary investors?
+If we don't accept that an investment can produce infinite value, then surely we cannot accept that ownership can persist indefinitely?

 ## Entitlement to future value of possessions

+## Maximizing profit

+S-curve, with uncertainty, starting positive as x is low, going negative as x is high. x-axis is profit. y-axis is net ethical benefit.

+Maximizing profit means most efficient extraction of resources.
+Efficiency here means extracting the most resources while returning the smallest value.
+See shrinkflation, claims denial, reducing ingredient quality, etc.

+Counterfeit and fraud are thus the logical conclusion and purest expressions of anarcho-capitalism.

+Currently, our belief is that compensation of an abstraction with capital is sufficient for entitlement of profits stemming from that abstraction.
+Counterfeit is, then, a presumed entitlement of profit without compensation for the abstraction's progenitor -- we find this objectionable.

+Can abstractions ever be transferred?
+What amount of capital can purchase general relativity, or credits of the discovery and cataloguing of the Galapagos finches?
+Why do we not also pause at the idea of purchasing a company (another abstraction)?

+Ownership must be tied to <exertion, responsibility, influence> something something.
+The purchase of an abstraction and its use to generate profit is *intellectual* counterfeit, not yet defined in our system of trade.